(Updated July 2018)

-Master’s students who plan to conduct research with human subjects must have a certificate indicating that they have completed the required training course before submitting a proposal to the IRB (Please see the IRB website for a list of courses online and at BC).
-Students are also required to complete an Application for Approval of Research Project Involving Human Subjects form (Please note: These files are Microsoft Word formatted files.
-To view them, you will need to download the free Word Doc Viewer.) and submit it to the advisors and Department Chair for approval.
+Master’s students who plan to conduct research with human subjects must have a certificate indicating that they have completed the required training course before submitting a proposal to the IRB (Please see the IRB website for a list of courses online and at BC) Required forms should be submitted to the advisors and Department Chair for approval.
 Before submitting this form, students should become familiar with APA (American Psychological Association) and AERA (American Educational Research Association) ethical standards and principles.
 Once the application is approved within LSOE, the student should submit it to the Institutional Review Board (IRB).

 Students should also visit the IRB website for further details on this process.
 It is the policy of the Boston College IRB that no data may be collected for research prior to the approval of the Human Subjects Review application.